ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-08-aws-kinesis.md

 ## Data Consumers
 Consumers can interact with a stream in two ways:

-- Consumer Classic - which enables 2 MB/s per shard across all consumers & 5 API calls per second per shard (pull model).
+- Consumer Classic - which enables _2 MB/s per shard across all consumers_ & 5 API calls per second per shard (pull model).

-- Consumer Enhanced Fan-Out - which enables 2 MB/s per shard per enhanced consumer with no API calls (push model) As of Aug 2018, KCL 2.0 and Lambda support a push model via the `SubscribeToShard` function enabling > 1 consumers to get 2 MB/s per shard over HTTP/2 with reduced latency of ~70ms.
+- Consumer Enhanced Fan-Out - which enables _2 MB/s per shard per enhanced consumer_ with no API calls (push model) As of Aug 2018, KCL 2.0 and Lambda support a push model via the `SubscribeToShard` function enabling > 1 consumers to get 2 MB/s per shard over HTTP/2 with reduced latency of ~70ms.
 Supports a soft limit of 5 consumers and costs more.

 In addition to third party libraries (Spark, Log4J, Appenders, Flume, Kafka connect, etc) there are several data producers that can consume records from a stream:

 ### Kinesis SDK - (Classic/Pull)

 The SDK polls the shard using `GetRecords`; this can return up to 10 MB (then be throttled for 5 seconds) or up to 10K records.
-There is a max of 5 `GetRecords` calls per second; this limits throughput signfigantly and leads to a rule: max 1 consumer per
+There is a max of 5 `GetRecords` calls per second; this limits throughput signfigantly and leads to a rule: max 1 consumer per shard.

 ### Kinesis Client Library (KCL)
 Required if you use KPL because it does de-aggregation; enables a clients to share multiple shards using a "group" and shard discovery.
 Includes checkpoint functionality with one DynamoDB row used for coordination & checkpointing per shard; this requires enough DynamoDB write and read capacity units.
 On-Demand DynamoDB scaling (for WCU & RCU) is supported!
 The `ExpiredIteratorException` suggests you need to increase WCU OR turn on On-Demand DynamoDB scaling.
 V 2.0 supports consumer advanced Fan-Out.